Standard Mid Swain

 Threats to Swain with this build

 I have written this guide ever since I picked up Swain in season 2 and instantly fell in love.
-Although I play a lot of champions because I tire easy of doing the same, he is always my go to option and I have a very extensive understanding of how he works.
-In fact, from every Elo journey I have taken has been led by him, up until my season 5's Diamond.
+Although I play a lot of champions because I tire easy of doing the same thing again and again, he is always my go to option and I have a very extensive understanding of how he works.
+In fact, every Elo journey I have taken has been led by him.

 This being a guide, I am offering more than just a cheat sheet: below you can find the reasoning behind the options I showed, alternatives, as well as all sorts of important information like how to lane or decisions to make during teamfights.
 I hope you like your read and feel free to ask any questions!